 I got to Ft Benning the night before, so I could be there bright and early (as early as they would allow) to pick him up.
 I don’t know why I even paid for a hotel room; it’s not as if I slept a wink that night.

 Picking Him Up on Sand Hill

 I was told to arrive at 8 am to pick him up, but it was closer to 9 am before he arrived at my car.
 We were told to go to their barracks on Sand Hill to pick them up.

 I was about the 15th car in line.
 A line that grew to an untold number as the magical hour rolled around to pick them up to go home.

-The DS came up to my car, asked me for his name and radioed in to send him out.
-He came walking towards me in his Class A’s, long black jacket (that I haven’t seen him in since), a newly shaved head and BCGs.
+The DS came up to my car, asked me for his name, and radioed in to send him out.
+He came walking towards me in his Class A’s, long black jacket (that I hadn’t seen him in since), a newly shaved head, and BCGs.